Ogg's Torsion conjecture: Fifty years later: The method of Chabauty--Coleman--Kim

 Roughly speaking, the method starts from the following observation: the global $p$-adic height admits a decomposition as a sum of local heights: a local height at $p$ that can be computed using $p$-adic Hodge theory, and a finite sum of local heights away from $p$ that, in certain favorable conditions, can be shown to be trivial---or if not trivial, at least a quantity that can be computed from the geometry of a regular model of the curve.
+We will discuss this in more detail in the case of bielliptic genus 2 curves in Section \ref{quadptsbiellg2}.\vv

 Moreover, the global $p$-adic height is a quadratic form on $H^0(X, \Omega^1)^*$.
-Choosing an explicit basis for the space of quadratic forms in terms of Coleman integrals, and knowing sufficiently many rational points (either on $X$ or on $J$) and their $p$-adic heights, one can compute a locally analytic function whose zero locus contains $X(\Q_p)_2$. \vv Recently, two new perspectives on quadratic Chabauty have emerged: the geometric one of Edixhoven--Lido \cite{EL} and the $p$-adic Arakelov theoretic one of Besser--M\"uller--Srinivasan \cite{6.1}.
+Choosing an explicit basis for the space of quadratic forms in terms of Coleman integrals, and knowing sufficiently many rational points (either on $X$ or on $J$) and their $p$-adic heights, one can compute a locally analytic function whose zero locus contains $X(\Q_p)_2$. \vv

-In \emph{geometric quadratic Chabauty}, Edixhoven and Lido \cite{EL} use line bundles over the Jacobian, the Poincar\'e torsor (a biextension of the Jacobian by ${\mathbb G}_m$), and models over the integers to study rational points under the same rank bound hypothesis.

-Besser, M\"uller, and Srinivasan \cite{6.1} give a new construction of $p$-adic heights on varieties over number fields using $p$-adic adelic metrics on line bundles, in the spirit of Zhang's work on real-valued heights using adelic metrics \cite{zhang}.
-This leads them to formulate \emph{$p$-adic Arakelov quadratic Chabauty}.